-After the financial crisis and housing downturn, homeowners are finding it difficult to refinance.
-Refinancing could potentially help them pay less each month, pay off a home sooner, or get into a safer fixed-rate loan -- but it’s hard to qualify.
-As a result, several refinancing programs are now available that help borrowers get a new loan.
+Homeowners often find it difficult to refinance after a financial crisis and housing downturn.
+Refinancing could potentially help them pay less each month, pay off the mortgage sooner, or get into a safer fixed-rate loan, but it’s harder to qualify.
+Several refinancing programs are available to help borrowers get loans.

 Making Home Affordable

 The most significant initiative for refinancing programs is the Making Home Affordable (MHA) program.
 This program uses various strategies, including refinancing assistance, loan modifications, and help for the unemployed.
 Visit the MHA website to get the latest news on additional programs and changes to existing programs.

 MHA also offers the Homeowner's HOPE Hotline.
 It's staffed by HUD-approved counselors, and borrowers can call 24/7 (888-995-HOPE).